 Once your data is standardized and flowing through a centralized data store in real-time, reporting that is currently a multi-month scramble becomes easy breezy in comparison.
 Our data standard was architected with reporting needs in mind, and visualization tools can be customized to set districts and states up for reporting success.

-For state agencies, our Generate plugin, developed in partnership with the Center for the Integration of IDEA Data, simplifies and automates EDFacts reporting, provides consistency for IDEA data reporting, and produces user-friendly reports.
+For state agencies, our Generate plugin, developed by AEM in partnership with the Center for the Integration of IDEA Data, simplifies and automates EDFacts reporting, provides consistency for IDEA data reporting, and produces user-friendly reports.
 This plugin is available for state education agencies in the Ed-Fi Exchange.
 The Generate plugin is just the beginning of our work to relieve education reporting headaches.